Gapped momentum states: Holographic models

 \section{Holographic models}

 Holography, also known as AdS-CFT correspondence, is a duality between quantum field theories (QFTs) and gravitational theories in asymptotically Anti-De Sitter spacetime (AdS) which was conjectured in 1997 by J. Maldacena \cite{Maldacena:1997re}.
 Its formulation has been motivated by two main ideas.

 First is the suggestion, known as the Holographic principle \cite{1995JMP....36.6377S}, that in quantum gravity the description of a volume of space and its dynamical degrees of freedom are encoded in a lower-dimensional ''boundary'' spacetime.
 As the famous example of the latter, we can mention the Area law for the black hole entropy by Hawking and Bekenstein \cite{PhysRevD.7.2333}.
 Emphasized by the term ''holographic'', the field theory we are interested in ''lives'' in a spacetime with one dimension less than the gravitational dual theory, and the extra dimension can be thought of as the energy scale of the field theory itself.
 In other words, the holographic extra dimension geometrizes the RG flow dynamics of the field theory at hand.

-Second, the observation that the perturbative structure of a large-N quantum field theory can be unambiguously connected to String Theory \cite{HOOFT1974461}.
+Second is the observation that the perturbative structure of a large-N quantum field theory can be unambiguously connected to String Theory \cite{HOOFT1974461}.
 The conjecture has been tested with several explicit string theories, however a final and mathematical proof is missing.
-For introductory-level reviews, see, e.g., Refs. \cite{hrev1,hrev2,hrev3,hrev4}.
+For introductory-level reviews, see, e.g., Refs. \cite{hrev1,hrev2,hrev3,hrev4,Baggioli:2019lsz,Baggioli:2019rrs}.

-The strength of the AdS-CFT correspondence is that it represents a strong-weak duality and is therefore able to tackle problems linked to a strongly coupled system using a weakly coupled, and simpler, gravitational description.
-In this way, it represents a new and valuable tool to study strongly-coupled or correlated field theories where any perturbative method is of no help \cite{Policastro:2002se,CasalderreySolana:2011us}.
+The strength of the AdS-CFT correspondence is that it represents a strong-weak duality and is therefore able to tackle problems linked to a strongly coupled system using a weakly coupled and simpler gravitational description.
+In this way, it represents a new and valuable tool to study strongly-coupled or correlated field theories where perturbative methods are of no help \cite{Policastro:2002se,CasalderreySolana:2011us}.
 In the last decades, several applications of this idea to condensed matter have appeared \cite{Hartnoll:2016apf}, ranging from the study of strange metals \cite{Faulkner:2010da,Sachdev:2015efa} to understanding the mystery of high-temperature superconductivity \cite{Hartnoll:2008vx,Hartnoll:2008kx,Horowitz:2010gk}.